voutilad/rp-connect-python/README.md

 Zl ibvpr vf zl cnffcbeg
 ```

-Currently, the sub-interpreter that runs your code provides two hooks back into
+Currently, the (sub-)interpreter that runs your code provides two hooks back into
-Redpanda Connect:
+Redpanda Connect, mimicking Bloblang behavior:

-- `content()` -- similar to the bloblang function, it returns the `bytes` of a message
+- `content()` -- similar to the Bloblang function, it returns the `bytes` of a message.
-- `root` -- this is a `dict` in scope by default, so you can readily assign key/values,
+- `root` -- this is a `dict`-like object in scope by default, so you can readily assign
-  or you can replace it with a new object like `root = "junk"`
+  key/values like a Python `dict` _or_ use Bloblang-like assignment by attribute
+  (e.g. `root.name.first = "Dave"`).
+Or...you can reassign it: `root = (1, 2)`.

 ## Requirements
 - Python 3.12
 - `setuptools` (makes it so much easier to find `libpython`, just `pip install` it.)
-- Go 1.20 or newer
+- Go 1.22 or newer

 ## Build
 Easy: